rhysd/tweet-app/README.md

 $ ln -s /path/to/Tweet.app/Contents/Resources/app/bin/cli.js /usr/local/bin/tweet
 ```

-Note: On macOS, trying to install app may be rejected by OS at first since this app is not signed
+Note: On macOS, trying to install app may be rejected by OS at first time since this app is not
-with code signing.
-In the case, please install from 'Preferences -> Security'.
+signed with code signing.
+In the case, please install from it 'Preferences -> Security'.

 Note: Please do not move `cli.js` to other directory since it locates Electron binary depending on
 its file path.
 Otherwise, you need to pass `--electron-path` option.

 ## Usage